mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 let ok = unsafe { xpc_dictionary_apply(object.as_ptr(), &*block as *const _ as *mut _) };
 ```

+At first, I started to try to "fix" this by littering calls to `xpc_retain` around wherever they stopped crashes.
+However, this is a bad idea because it means that `XPCObject` is not always safe to use.
+Instead, constructing an `XPCObject` will call `xpc_retain`

-This is an important moment: things are happening in the system outside of whatever you're doing in lexical eyeshot that merely looks hunky dory.
-This means that XPCObject isn't always safe to use, because we can't always safely dereference `xpc_object_t`.
+Unfortunately, this means that XPCObject isn't always safe to use, because we can't always safely dereference `xpc_object_t`.
+Instead

 It is also bad to have calls to `xpc_retain` littered around the code where their purpose isn't obvious, [something I've only recently](https://github.com/mach-kernel/launchk/pull/13) fixed by calling `xpc_retain` every time an `XPCObject` is made.
 Like this, I can get a better guarantee about the underlying XPCObject living until Rust drops it, where we can add an `xpc_release` call:

 ```rust
 impl Drop for XPCObject {